Frequently Asked Questions

 Why isn’t there a fixed number of activities in each box?

 Some activities take a few minutes, some engage children for much longer.
 Some require household foodstuffs and some require lab-ware such as petri dishes, test tubes, pipettes and measuring cylinders.
 For this reason we feel that fixing the number of experiments could leave parents short changed.
-Instead we focus on keeping the total duration of the activities in the box the same.
-For the Investigate box, this is 3 hours.
-For the Explore box, it is 1 hour.
+Instead, we focus on keeping the total duration of the activities in the box the same.
+For the Investigate box, this is 3-4 hours.
+For the Explore box, it is 1-2 hours.

 The boxes are very modular, so if you don’t have the luxury of a long Saturday afternoon to mess about with science you can pick it up and put it down at your leisure, much like a magazine.
 Each activity in the Investigate box arrives separately packaged in a very satisfying paper bag, ready to grab and go!